Best WRC 8 Wheel Settings for Thrustmaster TMX / T150

 All the forces needed to be lowered quite a bit, especially the vibrations.
 I like how the WRC series games separate the force feedback from vibrations and has separate overall levels for each type.
 It makes it easy to keep the same proportions of forces, while raising or lowering them all equally.

-Tyre Load is a damper effect that makes the wheel heavier or lighter based on the road surface.
+Tyre Load is a damper effect based on the load on the tires.
 On these wheels, the effect is quite subtle, as there is already more than enough inherent dampening in the wheel.
 I turn it off completely as it really doesn't add any useful information except to make the wheel slightly harder to turn.

 Self Centre is the spring force, which artificially pulls the wheel back to the center.
 If you use this at all, keep it very low, just enough to provide a slight assistance to keep the wheel straight.
 If you turn this up too high, it will make the wheel feel very heavy, constantly resisting any turn you put in the wheel.